nitad54448/yappari-5-1/README.md

 \end{equation*}
 $$

 With w=weight, which ideally should be 1/variance.
 In this case, for an ideal fit chi^2 should be equal to 1, smaller values indicating "overfitting".
 Since we don't know the variance for each data point, the weight is selected by the user, which is typically 1/Z to balance the influence of larger Z values compared to small ones.
 This norming scheme (with the weigth decided by the user) might not be a good statistical indication of the fit.
 The weighting scheme will change the influence of Z values in the fit.
 In some programs the squared Z is used, I include this as well, but for large values of impedance the fit might not be very stable with this scheme.
-If you want to get the unweighted chi^2, or SSE, use "equal" as weighting parameter which means w=1.
+If you want to get the unweighted chi^2, use "equal" as weighting parameter which means w=1.
 The reduced_chi<sup>2</sup> is reported and is calculated as

 $$